 Potential endocrine disruptors are substances which can affect the endocrine balance of people and animals.
 Hormones control a number of vital processes in the body and are particularly important to the development and growth of people, animals and plants.
 Changes in the hormone balance can have adverse effects, and there is special focus on hormones which affect sexual development and reproduction.
 Several studies have shown effects on animals that can be assumed to be due to changes in the hormone balance.
 Discharges to the aquatic environment are one of the biggest sources of the spreading of endocrine disruptors.
-Nordic Ecolabelling prohibits the use of substances that are considered to be potential endocrine disruptors, category 1 (there is evidence of a change in endocrine activity related to changes in the hormone balance), in line with the EU's original report on "Endocrine disruptors" or later studies.
+65 Nordic Ecolabelling prohibits the use of substances that are considered to be potential endocrine disruptors, category 1 (there is evidence of a change in endocrine activity in at least one animal species) or category 2 (there is evidence of biological activity related to changes in the hormone balance), in line with the EU's original report on "Endocrine disruptors" 66 or later studies.
+67

 The European Commission is currently developing criteria for endocrine disruptors.
-Nordic Ecolabelling is monitoring this development and may change the requirement when the EU criteria for the identification of endocrine disruptors are published.
+68 Nordic Ecolabelling is monitoring this development and may change the requirement when the EU criteria for the identification of endocrine disruptors are published.